 Thor Explorations Ltd. ("Thor" or the "Company") is a Canadian mineral development and exploration company and trades on the TSX Venture Exchange (the "Exchange") under the symbol "THX-V".
-Thor has no revenues and is engaged in the acquisition, exploration and development of mineral properties located in Nigeria, Senegal and Burkina Faso.
+The Company is engaged in the acquisition, exploration and development of mineral properties located in Nigeria, Senegal and Burkina Faso.

-Thor has a prospective portfolio of development and exploration projects in Nigeria, Senegal and Burkina Faso.
-The Company's strategy is to seek early cash flow through the construction of the 100%-owned Segilola mine in Nigeria based on the current gold reserve.
-The Company should then be able, from its own internally-generated, financial resources, to comprehensively explore its extensive licence holdings in the Segilola region, and at the Douta Project in Senegal, with the objective of substantially increasing gold resources, reserves and production.
+Thor is a growing West African focused gold company with a prospective portfolio of development and exploration projects in Nigeria, Senegal and Burkina Faso.
+The Company is in a transformational period, where it is currently in construction of its 100% owned Segilola Gold Project in Nigeria.
+First Gold Pour is scheduled for Q2 2021.
+The project is economically robust, and with strong prevailing gold prices, the Company is aiming, from its own internally-generated financial resources, to comprehensively explore its extensive licence holdings in the Segilola region, and at its Douta Project in Senegal, with the objective of substantially increasing gold resources, reserves and production.

 The Company's main focus is currently on its 100% owned Segilola Gold Project located in Osun State, Nigeria approximately 120km northeast of Lagos.
-The Segilola Gold Project contains an open pit probable reserve of 405,000 ounces of gold grading at 4.2 g/t within an open pit and underground indicated mineral resource estimate of 469,000 ounces of gold grading at 4.7 g/t. and an open pit and underground inferred mineral resource estimate of 162,000 ounces of gold grading at 7.4 g/t, with additional significant exploration upside potential and near-term production potential.
+The Segilola Gold Project contains a high grade open pit probable reserve of 405,000 ounces of gold grading at 4.2 g/t within an open pit and underground indicated mineral resource estimate of 469,000 ounces of gold grading at 4.7 g/t. and an open pit and underground inferred mineral resource estimate of 162,000 ounces of gold grading at 7.4 g/t, with additional significant exploration upside potential.
 Please refer to the NI 43-101 technical report titled "Segilola Definitive Feasibility Study - March 2019", available on the Company's website in the 'Investors' section and on SEDAR for further details.

-As of the date of this report, the Company has commenced construction of the Segilola mine with a target of first gold production in 2Q 2021.
+During the quarter, the Company closed the US\$104.5m financing package and made the Final Investment Decision for the construction of the Segilola mine.
+The Company's current expectation is for first gold production in 2Q 2021.
 The first year's production is targeted at 100,000 ounces.